daithimarkham/Fund-Project-2019/README.md

 Using Jupyter Notebook I will explain my arguments and findings, attached will be plots, scatter-plots and other data visualization, which will be outputted from Pandas and SeaBorn libraries in my Jupyter Notebook.
 Along with the above data, included will be screenshots of my work in the ReadMe, and various other techniques explained, which I used to demonstrate my findings.
 Finally I will provide a summary and draw my conclusion of the data set.

+- Firstly we will be using the data-set to see what the tips were like, smokers/non-smokers, lunch/dinner, male/female, day, min tip, max tip etc.

+- Secondly we will be discussing relationships between the values, total bill and tip amount, day of week and tip size, smoker versus non/smoker, lunch and dinner tips etc. If someone spends an x amount on their dinner, what would the tip be?
+Can we see a relationship in the evening time, esp at weekends when alcohol maybe involved and the tip size is increased due to this maybe?

+- And finally analyzing all pairs of variables, or selecting certain subsets of the data.
+The aim here is to pick out interesting data, not your standard data.
+Should tips be raised or reduced for example.

 ## 4. What's involved when investigating a data set and how Jupyter Notebook can be used as a tool to show relationships between variables, if any.

 **What data you are analyzing, and is it available to download via CSV file?**